yaodong-shen/yaodong-shen/README.md

   <a href="https://github.com/yaodong-shen?tab=repositories"><img src="https://img.shields.io/badge/Open%20Source-Contributor-334155?style=flat-square" alt="Open source contributor" /></a>
 </p>

-I build and study dependable AI systems—from learning under noisy and long-tailed labels, to retrieval, memory, and agentic applications.
-This page is a compact map of the work I am actively connecting across research and open source.

 ## ✨ Quick Facts

 - 💡 I’m a serial entrepreneur exploring **AI × Hardware**.
 My current venture focuses on **AI-driven sleep intervention** and was selected for incubation within **Prof. Zexiang Li’s entrepreneurship ecosystem behind DJI and XbotPark**, with **RMB 500K in initial funding**.